yetibot/core/doc/CONFIGURATION.md

 [config.sample.edn](../config/config.sample.edn) for examples of configuring Yetibot;
 these are equivalent and both immutable.

+## Rationale

+It's useful to change the configuration of a system at runtime in certain situtations.
+It would be burdensome to have to login to a system where Yetibot runs, change config and restart Yetibot.

+On the other hand, the benefits of immutability are well-known.
+Explicitly separating out the small amount of mutable config from the majority of immutable config lets us maximize immutability benefits and minimize negative affects of mutability in our system.

+In the future we may move all mutable config to the database.
+The only reason not to is because when using the default in-memory database all customizations would be lost upon restart.

 ## Modes

 Yetibot supports both immutable and mutable configuration.